madworm/LED-strip_PWM/README.md

 LED-strip_PWM
 =============

-LAYOUT FILES: Small LED-strip PWM controller in 2 variants.
+LAYOUT FILES: Tiny LED-strip PWM controller in 2 variants.

 a) 2 potentiometers are used as user-input.